Having trouble connecting the DHT22/AM2302 to the D1 Mini / ESP8266? Here’s a possible solution.

 The Solution

-The quick and dirty way to solve this problem if you experience this problem is simply to unplug the board after flashing and plugging it back in.
+The quick and dirty way to solve this problem if you experience this problem is to simply remove the power completely.
+Unplug the board after flashing and plug it back in.
 (Pro IT tip.)
 GPIO2 will not be pulled down and you will get readings.

 The more sensible solution is to use a better pin for input.
-I love going to Random Nerd Tutorials for a comprehensive listing of the ESP8266 pins.
-If you’re lazy but still want to have an elegant solution, like me, then I would suggest the D3 pin on D1 Mini, which is GPIO0.
+I use Random Nerd Tutorials for a comprehensive listing of the ESP8266 pins.
+If you’re lazy but still want to have an elegant solution, like me, then I would suggest the D3 pin on the D1 Mini, which is GPIO0.
 It also has a pull-up resistor so you don’t have to add one yourself.